pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 If more than ⅔ of the total stakes cast their votes, the proposed block becomes prepared, and validators move to the _precommit_ state.
 If again more than ⅔ of the total stakes cast their vote for the prepared block, the block is committed, and the next proposer is ready to propose a new block.
 This cycle repeats every 10 seconds.
-If any failure occurs during these steps, validators move to the _proposer change_ state to try and change the proposer for the next round.
+If a proposer fails to propose in any round, other validators move to the _change proposer_ state to advance to the next round and change the proposer.

 Pactus consensus mechanism is inspired by Practical Practical Byzantine Fault Tolerant algorithm.
 Below you can see more details about the consensus mechanism in Pactus.